UCR-CS-179K-Summer-2026/project4/README.md

   targets.
 - **Git** — needed to pull in the tree-sitter runtime and grammar, which are vendored as submodules under `tree-sitter/` and `tree-sitter-cpp/`.
+- **Internet access** — required during CMake configuration if `nlohmann/json` must be downloaded through `FetchContent`.
+The project builds its vendored libcurl dependency automatically; no separate curl installation is required.

 ### Getting the Code